Asthma medications: Know your options

 - Formoterol (Foradil, Perforomist)

-You take this bronchodilator in pill form every day to treat mild asthma.
-Theophylline (Theo-24, Elixophyllin, others) relaxes the airways and decreases the lungs' response to irritants.
+You take this bronchodilator daily in pill form to treat mild asthma.
+Theophylline (Theo-24, Uniphyl, others) relaxes the airways and decreases the lungs' response to irritants.
 It can be helpful for nighttime asthma symptoms.
-If you're taking theophylline, you may need regular blood tests to make sure you're getting the correct dose.
+You might need regular blood tests to make sure you're getting the correct dose.
 Potential side effects of theophylline include insomnia and gastroesophageal reflux.

 Combination inhalers: Corticosteroids and long-acting beta agonists